ros/cmake_modules/README.md

 find_package(cmake_modules REQUIRED)
 ```

 After the above `find_package` invocations, the modules provided by cmake_modules will be available in your CMAKE_MODULE_PATH to be found.
-For example you can find Eigen by using the following.
+For example you can find Eigen by using the following:

 ```cmake
 find_package(Eigen REQUIRED)